For those that need a reason to support CPOE and EMR implementation

 ugly_order

-6 thoughts on “For those that need a reason to support CPOE and EMR implementation”
+6 responses to “For those that need a reason to support CPOE and EMR implementation”

 1. Aww come on Jerry!
 The MD wants Culture and Sensitivity,